MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/index.md

 ## Next steps

-For more information, about the Privileged Endpoint on Azure Stack Hub see [Using the privileged endpoint in Azure Stack](https://docs.microsoft.com/azure-stack/operator/azure-stack-privileged-endpoint).
+For more information, about the [AKS on the Azure Stack HCI](/azure-stack/aks-hci).